ranSprd/medusa/README.md

       - valueField: value
         name: "{phase}_data"

-In this case we use a reference to to label *phase* which comes from our topic.
+In this case we use a reference to a label *phase* which comes from our topic.
 Another option is to use the index of the topic segment.
 For instance '#5' for our case (counter starts at 0).

     - topic: N/c0678ab49344/system/+/Ac/{phase}